-- (1) Connect an external MIDI keyboard to the MIDI In jack of the Nord Stage 4. - (2) Open the AUX KB menu by pressing Shift+Program 4. - 3 On the first page of the Aux KB menu, set "Aux KB Enable" to "On", by turning the Program dial. - (Organ) soft button and set it to -B, using the dial. - (5) Set the Aux KB MIDI channel to that of the transmitting MIDI device, from the Nord Stage 4 MIDI menu.
-The default setting is MIDI channel 16. - 6 Make sure Layer B of the Organ is active on the Nord Stage 4.
-All other Sections and Layers are controlled as usual from the Nord Stage 4. - △ If the Stage 4 is transposed using the Panel Transpose, the incoming MIDI on the Dual KB channel will also be transposed regardless of how the "Transpose MIDI at" setting is configured in the MIDI menu.
+- (1) Connect an external MIDI keyboard to the MIDI In jack of the Nord Stage 4. - (2) Open the AUX KB menu by pressing Shift+Program 4. - (3) On the first page of the Aux KB menu, set "Aux KB Enable" to "On", by turning the Program dial. - (4) Go to the second page with the PAGE up button.
+Press the ORG (Organ) soft button and set it to -B, using the dial. - (5) Set the Aux KB MIDI channel to that of the transmitting MIDI device, from the Nord Stage 4 MIDI menu.
+The default setting is MIDI channel 16. - (6) Make sure Layer B of the Organ is active on the Nord Stage 4.
+All other Sections and Layers are controlled as usual from the Nord Stage 4. - \triangle If the Stage 4 is transposed using the Panel Transpose, the incoming MIDI on the Dual KB channel will also be transposed regardless of how the "Transpose MIDI at" setting is configured in the MIDI menu.